Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Dodge Charger Insurance
+How to Shop for the Cheapest Dodge Charger Insurance

-The list below is a summary of the concepts that were covered above.
+The items below are a recap of the concepts that were presented in the illustrations above.

-- High-risk drivers who have multiple accidents or major violations pay on average $1,890 more each year for car insurance
+- Drivers that have major violations or accidents may pay on average $1,890 more every year to insure their Charger

 Rate Tables and Charts